pEtienn/3D-SIFT-keypoints-utilities/README.md

 </code></pre>

 Don't forget to put a r in front of the path to indicate that it is a raw string. ( r"S:\3D-SIFT-keypoints-utilities\Python_visualize_keypoints\visualizeFeatures.py")

+File calculateRm.py contains code necessary to calculate the Rm for any keypoint in a brain image.
+Rm is the ratio of data encoded in a keypoint originating from the mask (brain mask in this example).
+This file is a good example of how to use the utilities.